Best Places To Buy Bitcoin (BTC)

 Frequently Asked Questions

-Beginner-friendly exchanges like Coinbase walk new users through the process with helpful articles and on-page tutorials.
+Beginner-friendly exchanges like Gemini walk new users through the process with helpful articles and on-page tutorials.
 Take your time, and be sure to note the fees on the confirmation screen before your commit to the trade.

 Since its inception in 2009, Bitcoin has outperformed every major asset class, including gold, major stock indices, and real estate.
 No one can predict exactly what the future will hold, but many of Bitcoin’s metrics look promising.